By Jolanta Siemianowska

 So I rented a plot at our local allotment site and made a little sanctuary when I can be around nature but still positively busy and creative.
 I’ve met such a lovely bunch of people with the same passion, every day spent up there, felt like healing.

-I’m heading into my 40s next year and I feel absolutely amazing.
+I’m in my 40s and I feel absolutely amazing.
 My mental and physical health has improved dramatically in the last few years.
 It’s going to be hard for you to believe, but digging on allotment in the fresh air, growing food from seeds, looking after these plants combined with my Pilates practice, made me feel physically younger like never before!

 Ok; Let’s get to the bottom of the subject.

 Peter wrote many articles about gardening for our allotment website.
 I’m so honored to share his article here as it’s based on science and it’s about how physical activity helps with aging!
 Enjoy!

 It is because I love fresh produce and the company of like-minded people?
 Well of course that is true… but also it gives me the physical exercise that is now known to the best way of slowing the ageing process.

 We are bombarded with a lot of stuff about ageing, but most of it has been absolutely no firm scientific basis (and is therefore potentially “fake news”).
 Mass marketing is always promoting the message that is fundamentally about the condition of your skin.
 Indeed by just looking at someone you can hazard a good guess as to their age.
 However nobody has ever died from aged skin, so let us stick instead to the sound science